Food in Ollantaytambo Peru

 A common breakfast offering was rice and potatoes with an egg on top.
 One can find breakfast for about 5 soles.
 Inside Mercado San Pedro, you can find this breakfast for 3 soles (about $1 USD).

 In addition to alpaca, you will see a lot of signs advertising cuy.
 Be aware that cuy is guinea pig.
 Feel free to try it.
 I can’t give any feedback because I think guinea pigs are too cute to eat.

 And you can’t go to Peru without trying Inca Cola.

 Remember that the water is non-potable.
 Either buy bottled water or use something like a life-straw to filter your water.

 Food in Peru is good and cheap.
-Look for the menu del dia for a cheap option which includes both soup and an entree.
+Look for the menu del dia for a cheap option (about $2-3 USD) which includes both soup and an entree.